 1950s Lingerie: Girdles

 1950s girdles were still a required undergarment for most dress and even pant shapes of the 1950s.
 They were preferred over corsets by most women.
 The slim fitting sheath dress, aka wiggle dress, would expose a woman’s bumps and rolls if it were not for the slimming effect of the mini skirt shape girdle.
 The skirt only came down to the mid thigh so that women could still walk and sit freely.
-Even more comfortable was the legged girdle called a panty girdle.
+In the mid 50s the sarong style dominated the market.
+It had a to panels that crossed in the center of the legs making them even easier to walk in.
+The most comfortable was the legged girdle, called a panty girdle.
 Short or long legs both slimmed the hips and thigh.
 Most modern shapewear is based on the panty girdle style.

 “Young or mature, women made their complaints about girdles known, because companies repeatedly trumpeted improvements in comfort.
 Several firms began to cut the lower front edge in a high upward curve to reduce discomfort in walking.
 Sarong famously brought out a crisscrossed lower front to move with the wearer’s stride.
 Legs of panties were redesigned for ease in wearing, and both top and bottom of the rear of the girdle were engineered to prevent riding up—a major lament.
 Removable, even disposable, crotches remedied the panties’ laundry problems.” – A to Z Fashion, Jane Farrel- Beck